White Collar Crime Attorneys

 As a healthcare provider, business owner, executive, or other professional – facing a federal inquiry in your business or personal life can have consequences of catastrophic proportions.
 If federal agents and prosecutors uncover sufficient evidence to charge you with a white collar criminal offense, you could be facing exorbitant fines and long-term imprisonment.
 If you get convicted, protecting your professional reputation will be among the least of your concerns.

 At Oberheiden, P.C., our attorneys bring a high level of experience to representing individuals and businesses in white collar investigations and prosecutions.
-In fact, our attorneys offer more than 50 years of combined experience in leadership positions with the U.S. Department of Justice (DOJ) – positions in which our attorneys collectively handled and were directly involved in thousands of cases involving investigations, grand jury subpoenas, and criminal prosecutions for white collar offenses.
+In fact, our white collar criminal defense attorneys offer more than 50 years of combined experience in leadership positions with the U.S. Department of Justice (DOJ) – positions in which our attorneys collectively handled and were directly involved in thousands of cases involving investigations, grand jury subpoenas, and criminal prosecutions for white collar offenses.
 As a result, we are able to assess federal white collar criminal cases from all angles.
 We use our substantial government experience to develop comprehensive case strategies focused on presenting the strongest possible defense, with our federal criminal legal team, in light of the unique facts and circumstances at hand.